 The Authority sponsors a 401(a) plan for those employees hired on or after July 1, 2016.
 Those employees who participate in the hybrid plan (see Note 8) have the defined contribution portion of their plan held here.
 Nonunion employees hired on or after January 1, 2019 participate only in the defined contribution plan.
 Participants are considered to be fully vested in the plan after six years.
 Employer-defined contribution payments vest on a graded scale over six years.
 Employee contributions vest immediately.
-The hybrid plan requires those employees in the plan to contribute 6.5 percent of covered payroll and provides for the Authority to make a required 2.0 percent contribution of covered payroll and provides for the Authority to make a required 8.5 percent contribute 6.5 percent of covered payroll and provides for the Authority to make a required 8.5 percent contribution of covered payroll.
-The Authority contributed \$310,519 and \$208,150, and the employees contributed \$399,541 and \$333,144 to the defined contribution plan for the years ended December 31, 2022 and 2021, respectively.
+The hybrid plan requires those employees in the plan to contribute 6.5 percent of covered payroll and provides for the Authority to make a required 2.0 percent contribute 6.5 percent of covered payroll and provides for the Authority to make a required 8.5 percent contribution of covered payroll and provides for the Authority to make a required 8.5 percent contribution of covered payroll and provides for the Authority to make a required 8.5 percent contribution of covered payroll and provides for the Authority to make a required 8.5 percent contribution of covered payroll and provides for the Authority to make a required 8.5 percent contributed \$436,213 and \$310,519, and the employees contributed \$482,901 and \$399,541 to the defined contribution plan for the years ended December 31, 2023 and 2022, respectively.